geotrev/undernet/undernet.wiki/Style-Utilities.md

 The button mixin behaves as a template for new buttons.
 It has 16 arguments, handling all states of `box-shadow`, `color`, `border-color`, and `background`.

-The mixin sets all defaults of these arguments to the default values in `_config.scss`.
+The mixin sets all defaults of these arguments to the button default style values in `_config.scss`.
 This mixin is then reused to generate button types from `$button-types`, also in `_config.scss`.

 Defaults: